Outpacing82/Ctfs-and-discord-bot/CTF/SSRF (Server-Side Request Forgery)/readme.md

 ## How to Run Locally
 1. Make sure you have **Python 3** installed.

-2. Save the challenge script as `app.py`.

-3. Open a terminal and run:
+2. Open a terminal and run:

 ```bash
 python3 app.py